A unified framework of unitarily residual measures for quantifying dissipation: Non-hermitian dynamics

-\textit{Non-hermitian dynamics.---} As an example, we consider the non-hermitian dynamics governed by the non-hermitian Hamiltonian $\mathcal{H}$.
+As an example, we consider the non-hermitian dynamics governed by the non-hermitian Hamiltonian $\mathcal{H}$.
 We demonstrate speed limits for the skew-hermitian (dissipative) component of the Hamiltonian.
 In general, $\mathcal{H}$ can be decomposed into

 where $H(t)$ and $\Gamma(t)$ are hermitian operators.
 The second term in Eq.~\eqref{eq:nonHermitianHamiltonian_decompose} is the dissipative component .
 Consider a density operator $\rho(t)$, whose time evolution is governed by